onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 communities imply corresponding changes in processes at many industry collaboration bodies.
-With limited operational experience and much more dynamic requirements, open source communities are expected to evolve these VNF guidelines further before final documentation of those aspects necessary for standardization.
-This document and accompanying refer documents provides VNF providers, NCSPs and other interested 3rd parties a set of guidelines and requirements for the design, build and overall lifecycle management of VNFs.
+With limited operational experience and much more dynamic requirements, open source communities are expected to evolve these VNF/PNF guidelines further before final documentation of those aspects necessary for standardization.
+This document and accompanying refer documents provides VNF/PNF providers, NCSPs and other interested 3rd parties a set of guidelines and requirements for the design, build and overall lifecycle management of VNFs.

-**VNF Providers**
+**VNF/PNF Providers**

-Both suppliers transitioning from providing physical network functions (PNFs) to providing VNFs as well as new market entrants should find these VNF requirements and guidelines a useful introduction to the requirements to be able to develop VNFs for deployment into a Network Cloud.
-VNF Providers may also be interested to test their VNFs in the context of an open source implementation of the environment.
+PNF suppliers and those transitioning from providing physical network functions to providing VNFs as well as new market entrants should find these VNF/PNF requirements and guidelines a useful introduction to the requirements to be able to develop VNFs/PNFs for deployment into a Network Cloud.
+VNF/PNF Providers may also be interested to test their VNFs/PNFs in the context of an open source implementation of the environment.

 **Network Cloud Service Providers (NCSPs)**